git-commit-id/git-commit-id-maven-plugin/README.md

 You're free to use it as you wish, the full license text is attached in the LICENSE file.

-The best way to ask for features / improvements is via the <a href="https://github.com/ktoso/maven-git-commit-id-plugin/issues"Issues</a> section on github - it's better than email because I won't loose when I have a "million emails inbox" day, and maybe someone else has some idea or would like to upvote your issue.
+The best way to ask for features / improvements is [via the Issues section on github - it's better than email](https://github.com/ktoso/maven-git-commit-id-plugin/issues) because I won't loose when I have a "million emails inbox" day, and maybe someone else has some idea or would like to upvote your issue.

 In all other cases, feel free to contact me by sending an email to `konrad.malawski@java.pl`, I'll definitely write back. :-)